 What types of nose piercings can I get?

 When it comes to adorning your nose, you’ve got options.
 Including:

-Nostril: This is your starter pack nose piercing.
+This is your starter pack nose piercing.
 And probably the first thing you picture when someone says “nose ring.”
 It goes straight through the outside of one nostril.
-The hardest part might be deciding which side to pierce.
-Or maybe you want to pierce both nostrils.
-Or get two rings on one side.
-So many options.
+The hardest part (other than actually getting it pierced) might be deciding which side to do.
+Or maybe you want to pierce both.
+Or get two on one side.
+Like we’ve said: You’ve got options.

-Bridge: A horizontal bar that goes across the bridge of the nose.
-It doesn’t puncture bone or cartilage, so it’s considered a “surface piercing” according to Piercing Mania, a piercing publication.
-But the risk of migration is higher with this type of piercing.
-That’s when the body “rejects” the piercing and pushes it towards the skin's surface.
+A horizontal bar that goes across the bridge of the nose.
+It doesn’t puncture bone or cartilage, so it’s considered a “surface piercing.”
+But there’s a greater risk of migration with this type of piercing.
+That’s when the body rejects the piercing and pushes it towards the skin's surface.
 This is more likely to happen because there’s less skin in the area to keep the piercing secure.

-Nasallang: A bar placed through the right nostril, septum, and left nostril.
+A bar placed through the right nostril, septum, and left nostril.
 It gives the illusion that you’re pierced in three different areas.
-A nasallang piercing can be especially painful, more so than the other types of nose piercings, according to Byrdie, a beauty publication.
-That’s why experts suggest piercing a different part of your nose when piercing this body part for the first time, so you can gauge your pain tolerance.
-An important note: It is “almost impossible” for nasallang and Austin bar piercings to heal “without a crazy amount of scar tissue,” said Blossey.
+A nasallang piercing can be especially painful, more so than the other types of nose piercings.
+That’s why experts suggest piercing a different part of your nose for the first time, so you can gauge your pain tolerance.
+Note: It is “almost impossible” for nasallang (as well as Austin bar) piercings to heal “without a crazy amount of scar tissue,” said Blossey.

-Septum: This piercing goes through the thin membrane (known as the septum) in the center of your nose.
+This piercing goes through the thin membrane (known as the septum) in the center of your nose.
 Big Taurus energy.
-This might be more painful than your standard nose piercing, according to Byrdie.
+This might be more painful than your standard nose piercing.

 How long does it take a nose piercing to heal?